Congrats on your engagement!

 Bringing props breaks the ice in the beginning and are a way to add character to your photos.I personally love using props because of their storytelling superpowers.
 A lot of couples don’t know where to put their hands and feel a little awkward in the beginning so brining props can help.
-It give you something to do with your hands.

-Where to purchase props: Etsy, Homegoods, Michaels
+Where to purchase props: Etsy, Homegoods, Michaels, Oh hello Friend

 If you are creative and crafty, I encourage you to make your own props.
 There are a ton of ideas on Pinterest.

 If you are too lazy to do this, grab some decor that is laying around in your house or decor you bought for your wedding.
+Borrow some from friends

 I view every engagement session like a mainstream shoot–complete with models and props and scenery.
-I want every engagement shoot to look like it could be in a magazine, so feel free to bring things that really reflect fantastic personalities.
+I want every engagement shoot to look like it could be in a magazine, so feel free to bring things that really reflect your personalities.

 5. Ask for help from your tribe

-Ask for help from you bridesmaids and Maid of honor on your engagement shoot and wedding day.
+Ask for help from you bridesmaids and maid of honor on your engagement shoot and wedding day.
 Some of my clients bring their MOH with them during the engagement shoot to help with outfit changes.
 This is not required but it’s totally up to the bride.
 It’s always nice to have a support system.
 If you need help picking up the balloons or choosing between outfits, that is what your best friends are there for.

-For your wedding day, delegate task to the wedding party and know the role of your wedding planner.
+For your wedding day, delegate tasks to the wedding party and know the role of your wedding planner.
 You should not be doing everything, this will lead to a break down.
 Have one of your bridesmaids be in charge of getting breakfast for everyone and put another bridesmaids in charge of handing the transportation of the day of.
-This will put your at ease on the engagement and wedding day so you can focus of taking photos and being present / in the moment.
+This will put you at ease on the engagement and wedding day so you can focus of taking photos and being present / in the moment.